isomerpages/govtech-corp/_products-and-services/For Citizens/Overview.md

 variant: tiptap
 ---
 <h2>Our services for citizens</h2>
-<p>Singapore's future will be one that's technology enabled.
+<p>Singapore's future will be one that's technology-enabled.
 As part of our
 Digital Government Blueprint, GovTech has undertaken numerous ambitious efforts to drive digitalisation on a wider scale.
 One such aspect is expanding our suite of citizen services.
 Enabling the widespread adoption of digital